Shreepali: The King's men

-It is known that during the reign of King Prithivi Narayan Shah the Shreepali Basnyats of Gorkha were the leading military force.
+In the reign of King Prithivi Narayan Shah the Shreepali Basnyats of Gorkha were the leading military force.
 They were either highly ranked officers in the army or key figures in the king's court.
 King Prithvi Narayan Shah formed an alliance between the Basnyat and Pandey families of Gorkha in his quest for the unification of Nepal.
 Shivaram Singh Basnyat, the commander of Gorkhali forces belonged to Shreepali Basnyat clan.
 He was son of Jaya Ram Singh Basnyat.